 My system might sound more complicated than it is, but it’s pretty simple when you’re doing it.
 Basically, money flows from my Lili account to my personal account, which I then use to pay my day-to-day living expenses.

 Final Thoughts On Lili Bank

 So far, I’ve been very happy with my experience using Lili.
 It’s a free bank account with no minimum balance requirement, so that already makes Lili a good bank in my book.

 What makes Lili a real winner, however, is the automatic tax savings feature.
 Remembering to set aside money for taxes has always been a pain point of mine, as I’m sure it is for others.
 Being able to automatically save for taxes makes things so much easier for me and helps keep me much more organized.

 At the moment, I only know of two other banking apps that help freelancers and gig workers automatically save for taxes.
 The first is Indi, which is a bank account with features similar to Indi.
 I tried out Indi and thought it was a fine bank account, but I ultimately decided that I preferred Lili because it has slightly better features and a better app interface.
 It also seems like Lili is doing a lot more to improve their app and add new features while Indi seems to be a bit stagnant.

-There aren’t a lot of business bank account out there that are so easy to open and that has the feature set that Lili offers.
+There aren’t a lot of business bank accounts out there that are so easy to open and that have the feature set that Lili offers.
 That’s why I think Lili is an excellent banking option for any freelancer, gig worker, side hustler, or solopreneur.

 I hope you found this Lili Bank review helpful.
 If you have any questions, please feel free to leave them in the comments below.